scode/pwbox/README.md

 `05e2c8e173d479f30c4669dd357fa7e5b7209815`.

 With a summary of "I took a look at it this weekend.
 It's good.
 Solid.
-With a couple of tweaks, I'd use it.", these specific suggestions were provided:
+With a couple of tweaks, I'd use it.", the following suggestions were provided.

 * Weakness: Where you can, prefer SHA256 to SHA1.
 Things have changed in the past 4 years and SHA1 is going to way of the dodo.
+  * Status: Addressed by moving to SHA512.
 * Weakness: I prefer AES256 to AES128 but it's debatable if it's more secure unless you're trying to protect against nation-state attackers.